djm4/flask-test/README.md

 In principle, others will work, but are dependent on data being available in the source API and city locations being present in *app/constants.py*.

+The code exposes a basic Swagger API on the /apidocs endpoint.

 ## Installation

 Check the code out from github into a directory.